CZEditor/CZEditorOld/README.md

 # What?
 Another editor?

 Yep.
-Another one,... but the first one to feature such an exotic way of editing!
+Another one... but hear me out.

 # Keyframes
-Keyframes.
-Dont we love keyframes?
 We usually use them for animation, but has anybody ever wondered: what if there was more things they could do?

 Thats right, this editor is FULL of keyframes.
 No clips here, they take up space and are very clunky to use.
 Its a relict of the 1920s back when film was the standard.